Vulnerability-Based Optimal Grid Defense Strategies for Enhancing Cyber-Physical Energy System Resilience: Discussion

 Our methodology aims to enhance the applicability of optimal defensive resource allocation in trilevel defender-attacker-defender models.
 While similar to CCGA algorithms in integrated trilevel models, the approaches differ in features and use cases.
 These differences are summarized in Table~\ref{tab:comparison_app}.

 The advantages of our integer optimization approach include flexibility and adaptability.
 In real-world applications, considering varying load cases and topological configurations is crucial for capturing vulnerabilities across operational states, and considering different attacker and defender budgets is important for investment decisions.
-For each of these configurations, integrated approaches require multiple re-runs of the trilevel model, while our methodology operates on a list of CAS.
+For each of these configurations, integrated approaches require multiple re-runs of the trilevel model, while our methodology operates on a list of CASs.

-Although pre-identifying CAS may reduce computational efficiency when only a few configurations are analyzed, it significantly improves transparency.
+Although pre-identifying CASs may reduce computational efficiency when only a few configurations are analyzed, it significantly improves transparency.
 Grid operators can more easily interpret and accept defensive strategies when the vulnerabilities are explicitly documented.
-Moreover, our approach also accommodates diverse vulnerability identification methods, requiring only a list of CAS, enabling the integration of learning-based methodologies, heuristics, and ICT-aware vulnerability assessments in CPES.
+Moreover, our approach also accommodates diverse vulnerability identification methods, requiring only a list of CASs, enabling the integration of learning-based methodologies, heuristics, and ICT-aware vulnerability assessments in CPES.

 This flexibility is valuable even with regard to bilevel optimization settings.
 While bilevel models such as \eqref{eq:att_obj}--\eqref{eq:branch_limit} are widely used in integrated trilevel approaches, a more accurate AC OPF can result in different worst-case attack scenarios and higher potential damages compared to DC OPF calculations \cite{Abedi.2021}.
-Also, the integration of ICT properties of CPES adds additional complexity to the attacker-defender models.
+Also, integrating mixed-integer decisions in the lower level, which requires dedicated solution approaches \cite{Heid.2025}, and a more detailed representation of the ICT properties of CPES both add additional complexity to the attacker-defender models.
 For these cases, our approach helps mitigate an even higher complexity associated with integrated trilevel optimization models.